Capillary/api-documentation/source/includes/_customer.md

 ### Prerequisites
 Following are the prerequisites to use customer registration API:

-* Different sources (FACEBOOK, WEB_ENGAGE, WECHAT, INSTORE, MARTJACK, TMALL, TAOBAO, JD, ECOMMERCE, WEBSITE) supported by your organization
+* Different sources (FACEBOOK, WEB_ENGAGE, WECHAT, INSTORE, MARTJACK, TMALL, TAOBAO, JD, ECOMMERCE, WEBSITE, LINE) supported by your organization

 * Account ids in which you want to register customers(for sources with multiple accounts such as WeChat, Line and Facebook)